manikcloud/k8s/README.md

 awk '$1=="token:"{print $2}'

 ```
-## After executin the above commands, there are 4 distinct commands and they get called in this order:
+## After executing the above commands, there are 4 distinct commands and they get called in this order:

 - Line 1 - This is the second command from @silverfox's Token section.
 - Line 2 - This is the first command from @silverfox's Token section.